 Do you need a 4WD to visit Kakadu National Park?

-• Take a 2WD car
+• Consider a 2WD car

 • Join a 4WD tour